kanika26187/SMS-SPAM-DETECTION/README.md

 # 🔻 Dropping Unnecessary Columns

--The original dataset has some unnamed or metadata columns (like Unnamed: 2, Unnamed: 3, etc.)
+- The original dataset contained additional unnamed columns (such as Unnamed: 2, Unnamed: 3, and Unnamed: 4) that did not contain useful information.

--We dropped all irrelevant columns and kept only:

--v1 (Label: spam/ham)

--v2 (Message)
+- These irrelevant columns were removed during preprocessing.
+- Only the following columns were retained:
+  - **v1**: Label of the message (`spam` or `ham`)
+  - **v2**: SMS message text

 # 🧯 Removing Duplicates